That Time We Visited The Haunted Island Of Siquijor On Halloween

 One afternoon Joanna had work to do and it was our last day on the island.
 And I badly wanted to ride a motorbike.
 Since I’ve never ridden one on my own, I had to rent one and make angkas with the kuya driver.
 My goal was to see more of what I haven’t seen yet, considering that Siquijor is a small island that can be explored by motorbike in half a day, or probably even less!

 There was a nearby place, an abandoned basketball court, where we parked.
 I was scared, and for a number of reasons I do not wish to enumerate here.
-I turned on my phone’s flash light, played music (thanks to my OPM playlist which made my mood better!) which we could hardly hear through the rain but whatever, I didn’t care, and pretended I wasn’t panicking after I noticed my phone was out of signal.
-Internally, I was restless, and even went as far as ask useless questions out loud, like when the rain will stop, until the wise kuya told me that uttering such nonsense it won’t make it happen.
+I turned on my phone’s flash light, played music (ever thankful for my OPM playlist, which made my mood better!) which we could hardly hear through the rain but whatever, I didn’t care, and pretended I wasn’t panicking after I noticed my phone was out of signal.
+Internally, I was restless, and even went as far as ask useless questions out loud, like when the rain will stop, until the wise kuya told me that uttering such nonsense won’t make it happen.

 So I sat down with the kuya and tried thinking of all the possible conversation starters I’ve ever used in my life.
 I was avoiding the quintessential awkward dead air, not even for a little pause that may invite unwelcome thoughts to run through my mind.
 The kuya shared with me their life in Siquijor, how they would go to Dumaguete because that’s where the mall is, to watch movies and, at times, they would even get to meet and greet the celebrities.
 He also disclosed that some of the artistas look normal in real life, and that certainly made me laugh.